Small loans can be sent today.

 However, it’s a good idea to be aware that interest rates can be higher for no guarantor loans.
 This is because they tend to be considered riskier for the lender.
 It also might be more difficult to get your loan approved alone, especially if you have a poor credit history.

-At Sunny, loans do not require a guarantor, no matter how much you apply for, so if your application is approved you could receive your money within 15 minutes#.
-Although our lenders do not ask for a guarantor, all of our applications are assessed thoroughly and quickly, so we can help ensure your financial security.
+At Sunny, loans do not require a guarantor, no matter how much you apply for, so if your application is approved you could receive your money quickly.
+Although our broker partner’s lenders do not ask for a guarantor, all of our applications are assessed thoroughly and quickly, so we can help ensure your financial security.

 Eligibility for no guarantor loans